Dual HD

-Dual HD is a set of frame sizes designed to simplify live streaming across platforms with different device orientations.
-It enables creators to stream horizontal and vertical video formats simultaneously, streamlining content creation for platforms like Twitch/YouTube (horizontal) and TikTok/Instagram (vertical).
-It’s also ideal for websites that use a horizontal video player for desktop users and a vertical player for mobile users.
+Dual HD is a concept and set of frame sizes designed to simplify live video streaming across platforms that use different device orientations.
+It enables creators to stream both horizontal and vertical video formats simultaneously, streamlining content creation for platforms like Twitch/YouTube (horizontal) and TikTok/Instagram (vertical).
+It’s also ideal for websites that display horizontal video player on desktop and vertical player on mobile.

-Dual HD focuses solely on frame sizes - not codecs or other technical details.
-However, modern codecs like AV1 are recommended to efficiently manage bandwidth given the larger frame size.
-An intermediate transcoding service is required to split and forward the Dual HD stream to the desired destinations.
+Dual HD focuses solely on frame sizes, not codecs or other technical specifications.
+However, modern codecs like HEVC or AV1 are recommended to efficiently manage bandwidth, given the larger frame size.
+An intermediate transcoding service is required to crop and forward the Dual HD stream to the target platforms.
+An example implementation of a Dual HD server is available on GitHub.

 Specification v 1.0